 I say that because only 16 percent of landing pages are free of navigation links.

-Landing pages are the best marketing asset to create a great first impression and are designed for conversions — if done correctly.
+Landing pages are the best marketing asset to build a lead generation funnel and create a great first impression.
+LPs are designed for conversions — if done correctly.
 On the contrary, the website homepage and product pages are more for a prospect’s browsing experience that can help you sell your product online.